-We are a group inspired by a vision brought forth by Cynthia Lazaroff and Bruce Allyn, founders of NuclearWakeUpCall.Earth, who have been involved in building people-to-people bridges for peace and reducing the nuclear threat with the Soviet Union/Russia since the late 1970s, and by Galya Morrell and elder Ole Jorgen Hammekan, founders of Arctic Without Borders.
+We are a group inspired by a vision brought forth by Cynthia Lazaroff, founder of NuclearWakeUpCall.Earth, who has been involved in building people-to-people bridges for peace and reducing the nuclear threat with the Soviet Union/Russia since the late 1970s, and by Galya Morrell and elder Ole Jorgen Hammekan, founders of Arctic Without Borders.
 Galya and Ole have been working with the indigenous peoples of the Arctic for many years, have crossed the Bering Strait and been engaged in many efforts with the peoples of Chukotka.
 Galya’s ancestors are the Pomor peoples from the White Sea and the Komi peoples from the town of Salekhard, in Western Siberia on the Polar Circle.
 Ole's ancestors are the Kalaali peoples from Kalaallit Nunaat (Greenland).

 We are also working in close collaboration with Unangan Elder Ilarion Merculieff and with the core council of Wisdom Weavers of the World and Coherence Lab of Kaua’i.
-Together we hosted Global Prayers for Peace Water Blessing Ceremony on Summer Solstice of 2018 and 2019 on Kaua’i with beloved Hawaiian Kumu Hula Puna Kalama Dawson, who again offered many blessings during our Earth Treasure Vase Ceremonies for Peace in the Bering Strait on Summer and Winter Solstice 2020.
+Together we hosted Global Prayers for Peace Water Blessing Ceremony on Summer Solstices 2018 and 2019 on Kaua’i with beloved Hawaiian Kumu Hula Puna Kalama Dawson, who again offered many blessings during our Earth Treasure Vase Ceremonies for Peace in the Bering Strait on Summer and Winter Solstice 2020.

 “The Bering Strait, with the omnipresent force of nature, with so many unknowns, the very unpredictable changes in weather, ice, storms, winds, currents, is a metaphor for our turbulent, unpredictable world today.
 If we can do it in the Bering Strait, we can do it anywhere."